ScaRLib-group/scarlib-documentation/docs/tutorials/followtheleader.md

-# Follow the leader experiment
+# Follow the Leader Experiment